-With its cool climate, a geographical location that protects it from natural catastrophes like strong earthquakes, and abundant, affordable sources of energy, Québec is an ideal location for data centres.
+With its cool climate, a geographical location that protects it from natural disasters like major earthquakes, and abundant, affordable sources of energy, Québec is an ideal location for data centres.

 Québec’s long winters and temperate summers make it easier to maintain proper server temperatures.
 For data centres, that’s essential.
 Cool air and nearby bodies of fresh water are important assets that facilitate equipment cooling, leading to substantial energy savings.

 Québec is located in a stable geological zone, in the northern reaches of the North American continental plate.
-This strategic geographical position protects the province from many natural catastrophes, making it an ideal spot for organizations anxious to protect their data.
+This strategic geographical position protects the province from many natural disasters, making it an ideal spot for organizations concerned about protecting their data.

 In 2000, Canada passed the Personal Information Protection and Electronic Documents Act.
 This law protects consumers by setting guidelines for access to personal information and requiring the industry to meet specific security standards.

-After opening the world’s largest data hosting centre in the Greater Montréal area in 2013, French cloud-computing giant OVH set up its North American R&D lab in Québec City in 2016, the location of several large-scale data centres, including 4Degree Colocation.
+Three years after after opening the world’s largest data hosting centre in the Greater Montréal area in 2013, French cloud-computing giant OVH set up its North American R&D lab in Québec City, the location of several large-scale data centres, including 4Degree Colocation.

-IBM announced the opening of its SoftLayer cloud centre in Drummondville, in spring 2015, whereas the multinational Ericsson will be inaugurating its $1.2-billion research and data hosting facility in Vaudreuil-Dorion by the end of 2016.
-Following in the footsteps of ROOT and Cogeco Data Services, Toronto-based Urbacon is set to establish one of Canada’s largest urban data centres in 2016 and Amazon Web Services (AWS) plans to open its first Canadian data centre, both in Montréal.
+IBM announced the opening of its SoftLayer cloud centre in Drummondville, in spring 2015, whereas the multinational Ericsson inaugurated its $1.2-billion research and data hosting facility in Vaudreuil-Dorion in late 2016.
+Following in the footsteps of ROOT and Cogeco Data Services, Toronto-based Urbacon established one of Canada’s largest urban data centres in 2017 and Amazon Web Services (AWS) opened its first Canadian data centre, both in Montréal.

 “As the second-largest city in Canada, Montréal is a vital centre of commerce and technology.
 Canada is an important market for IBM Cloud services and this new facility will provide regional customers with the security, resiliency, and scalability for placing demanding workloads in the cloud.”
 Marc Jones, SoftLayer’s CTO.